What is SURF Research Drive?

 Tip

-You can find these and many more command examples on this comprehensive guide on using rclone with Research Drive.
+You can find these and many more command examples on this comprehensive guide on accessing and using rclone with Research Drive.

 In order to use rclone directly in your code, you will need a wrapper like python-rclone for Python.
 You can install it with: